Amalio769/Elixir-Tutorial/README.md

 - We can invoke anonymous functions by passing arguments to it.
 Note that a dot (.) between the variable and parentheses is required to invoke an anonymous function.
 The dot ensures there is no ambiguity between calling the anonymous function matched to a variable add and a named function add/2.
 We will write our own named functions when dealing with Modules and Functions.
 For now, just remember that Elixir makes a clear distinction between anonymous functions and named functions.

 ## Lists
-- Elixir uses square brackets to specify a list of values.
-Values can be of any type:
+> **Elixir uses square brackets to specify a list of values.
+Values can be of any type**:
 ```Elixir
 iex> [1, 2, true, 3]
 [1, 2, true, 3]